Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 • Class of shares (common stock is most common).

-• Effective date of the Corporation.
+• The effective date of the Corporation.
 If you want to finalize the paperwork of the Corporation but not have it start for up to 90 days in the future, enter the future date.
 Otherwise, choose upon filing.

 • Registered Agent’s name and physical address.
-An important step in filing the Articles of Incorporation is to have the Registered Agent sign their consent to serving as the Corporation’s Registered Agent.
+An important step in filing the Articles of Incorporation is to have the Registered Agent sign their consent to serve as the Corporation’s Registered Agent.

 • Name, address, and signature of the incorporator(s).
 These can be one of the owners of the Corporation or someone helping with the formation of the entity.